 For extra difficulty you can set a time limit, or make the group do the activity in silence.

-Remember to watch this activity carefully and brief the participants first, don’t want any broken limbs!
+Remember to watch this activity carefully and brief the participants first, you don’t want any broken limbs!

 Introduce each other

 A very simple activity!
-Split the group into pairs, give them several minutes to speak to each other.
+Split the group into pairs, give them several minutes to chat and find three interesting facts about one another.
 Then ask each person in the pair to introduce the other to the group.